Recent Updates

 What is the Canada Plastics Pact (CPP)?

-The launch of the Canada Plastics Pact (CPP) on January 27th, 2021 marks the beginning of an exciting opportunity to collaborate with stakeholders and create a circular economy in Canada.
-RCC is proud to be a founding member of CPP, along with more than 40 partners representing industry, government, NGOs and more.
+Launched on January 27, 2021, the Canada Plastics Pact (CPP) serves as a pre-competitive, multi-stakeholder collaboration forum for companies working towards establishing a circular economy in Canada.
+RCC is proud to be a founding member of the CPP, along with more than 40 partners representing industry, government, NGOs and more.

 Member committee